punitkumarcodes/to-do-list/README.md

-# to-do-list
-A simple and responsive To‑Do List Web App built with HTML, CSS, and JavaScript.
-Users can add tasks, mark them as completed, and delete them easily.
-The app is beginner‑friendly, lightweight, and perfect for learning JavaScript DOM manipulation.
-Inspired by modern productivity tools like Todoist,
+# 📝 To-Do List Web App

+A clean and responsive **To-Do List Web Application** inspired by Todoist, built using **HTML, CSS, and JavaScript**.
+This project is beginner-friendly and perfect for learning JavaScript DOM manipulation while building a practical portfolio project.

+---

+## ✨ Features
+- ➕ Add new tasks easily
+- ✅ Mark tasks as completed
+- ❌ Delete tasks
+- ⌨️ Press **Enter key** to quickly add tasks
+- 📱 Responsive and mobile-friendly design
+- 🎨 Modern UI inspired by productivity apps

+---

+## 🛠️ Technologies Used
+- **HTML5** – Structure of the app
+- **CSS3** – Styling and layout
+- **JavaScript (ES6)** – Functionality and DOM manipulation